7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 Book a table

-• Highlights
+Highlights

 • Michelin-star roots and world-class Cantonese-inspired dishes to match: Curated by the renowned Alan Yau and Chef Mike Tan, Madame Fan packs dozens of showstoppers into its menu.
 All jammed into a contemporary, classy setting and DJ tunes to match, the fine-dining experience in Madame Fan is unmatched.

 • Mouth-watering cocktail Dim Sum Brunch at the weekends ($68++): Sip, nibble, and guzzle on a memorable brunch at Madame Fan.
-From 11:00 to 15:30 on Saturdays and Sundays, you can eat and drink your heart’s content of flavoursome dim sum and bubbly champagne.
+From 11:00 to 15:30 on Saturdays and Sundays, you can eat and drink your heart’s content of flavorsome dim sum and bubbly champagne.

 • Live bands on select days for fine-dining entertainment: Madame Fan believes in creating an A to Z experience to leave an impression.
 They frequently host live bands and premium acts to sing along as you feast on their signature dishes.

-MENU: The perfectly-finessed menu is split up into meats and courses, featuring everything from traditional Dim Sum dishes to Crispy duck and deep-fried prawns.
+MENU: The perfectly finessed menu is split up into meats and courses, featuring everything from traditional Dim Sum dishes to Crispy duck and deep-fried prawns.
 Finish off with a zesty tart or a shaken-up cocktail classic at the bar.

 MUST-TRIES: